saurabhhh777/WalletX/README.md

 ## Disclaimer

-This software is provided "as is" without warranty.
+This software is provided "as is" without warranty of any kind.
 Use at your own risk.
-The developers are not responsible for any loss of funds or other damages that may occur from using this wallet.

-## Support

-For issues and questions:
-- Create an issue on GitHub
-- Check the documentation
-- Review security best practices

----

-**Remember**: Always test with small amounts and never share your private keys!
+This application is intended for educational and development purposes only.